Campinas Cathedral shooting

-On Tuesday, 11 December 2018, a gunman opened fire in the Metropolitan Cathedral in the Brazilian city of Campinas, São Paulo, killing five people and wounding four more.
+On 11 December 2018, a gunman opened fire in the Metropolitan Cathedral in the Brazilian city of Campinas, São Paulo, killing five people and wounding four more.
 The event was reported by multiple news outlets.

 Incident

-The shooter entered the cathedral around 13:25 local time (15:25 GMT).
+The shooter entered the cathedral around 13:25 BRST (15:25 GMT).
 The officiating priest had left the cathedral prior to the attack and the suspect was not recognized by any of the church officials.
 The suspect entered the church while the Mass was still underway and sat in the back and watched the service for a while, before he began to fire his weapon.
 He killed four worshippers and injured another four.
 Police in the plaza outside of the church responded to the gunshots, and the gunman was hit in the side by police, before he committed suicide.

 One day after the massacre, another victim had succumbed to his injuries at the hospital, and the fifth victim of this massacre was revealed, Heleno Severo Alves, 84 years old.

 The incident was documented on the surveillance footage from inside the cathedral and allowed the police to review the timeline of the incident.

-The victims
+The PM works with the hypothesis that the crime was premeditated, as the shooter used enough ammunition to kill the victims and left only one bullet to commit suicide.
+The attack had been planned since 2008, according to entries in a diary found in the shooter's home.
+The motivation for the attack, however, is still unknown and Euler had no prior record with the police.

+Victims

 The five victims of the massacre were all men between the ages of 38 and 84.
 The five victims of the massacre are (in order of age):